nextcloud/officeonline/README.md

 ## Known problems

+- When either no session keepalive or an autologout is configured in Nextcloud, the officeonline app will prevent the session expiry and auto logout as long as the user has a document open.
+Where usually the user interaction would be used as an indicator to idle and perform the logout, this is not possible due to missing support in Office Online Server.
 - Users are not removed or document is not unlocked with Chrome (or chromium-based browsers)
   - This is a known problem according to different sources for the Office Online Server and is out of scope of the Nextcloud intergration.
 You can work around this by configuring a lock timeout for the files_lock app or manually unlocking file file
   - https://stackoverflow.com/questions/62062629/office-online-server-didnt-send-unlock-action-when-i-closed-the-session